Pros and Cons of a Container Home: Are They Worth It?

 From $100,000 to $ 175,000: These can also be luxury homes.

 Shipping container homes can be purchased ready-made, complete with all the amenities, and shipped off to a location.
-These homes can be built from scratch, repurposing a used container by hiring a professional construction team or as a DIY project.
+These homes can be built from scratch, repurposing a used box by hiring a professional construction team or as a DIY project.
 According to Forbes Home, the average cost of moving a container (20 feet or more) is $5 per mile.

-For domestic shipping, it can cost $2,000 to ship a small one-bedroom container house.
+For domestic shipping, it can cost $2,000 to ship a small one-bedroom box house.
 At the same time, international shipping these homes can start at $1,400 to $6,900, depending on the sender and receiver locations.

 Are Containers Safe?

 The paints or chemicals used on the cargo shell may release harmful fumes in the long run and pose health risks to people.
 Examples of chemicals often used to protect a cargo container from saltwater corrosion are chromate and phosphate-based paints, lead, and cadmium.
-The container can also contain heavy metals such as lead and cadmium.
+The structure can also contain heavy metals such as lead and cadmium.

-Shipping containers are constructed with various types of goods, which poses the possibility of chemicals seeping through the container.
-It is important to decontaminate a repurposed container before undergoing any structural transformation.
+Shipping containers are constructed with various types of materials, which poses the possibility of chemicals seeping through the walls.
+It is important to decontaminate a repurposed unit before undergoing any structural transformation.
+That is why it is important to find a reputable supplier that provides a history of the repurposed cargo box.

 With regards to withstanding harsh weather conditions, these homes are safe, given that quality construction and materials are used.
 Not only repurposed cargo ships are equal as some may have dents or compose of weaker components due to wear and tear.
 In addition, cutting holes in windows, doors, or utilities can weaken the shell.

 Since these openings can weaken the walls, vertical loads, such as placing another cargo container on top of the other, will need additional structural support.
-Also, check for signs of fatigue before purchasing a shipping container.
+Also, check for signs of fatigue before purchasing.
+Like traditional homes, an expert should check the structures integrity to ensure proper reinforcement is provided to make them safe for habitation.

 Are Container Structures Good for Winter?

 When properly designed, container homes can provide a comfortable and safe interior.
 A crucial factor in ensuring thermal comfort is proper insulation.
-Since shipping containers are made from high-conductivity metal, their temperature can be influenced by their surrounding environment.
+Since they are made from high-conductivity metal, their temperature can be influenced by their surrounding environment.
+During winter, the exposed material will feel cold but unaffected by the temperature drop.
+The exterior metal does not get brittle or affect the structural durability.

 Implement a good heating strategy during construction, such as installing radiant floor heating.
-Ensure that the radiant floor heater’s heating capacity matches the container home’s size.
+Ensure that the radiant floor heater’s heating capacity matches the home’s size.

 Other Considerations: